Teen Yoga and Mental Health

 For adolescents, whose brains are still developing, learning to self-regulate is key to a healthy body and mind.
 Yoga helps build the brain’s executive function.
 This is the part of the brain that regulates impulse control and how we react to stress and challenging emotions and situations.
 Mindfulness practices like yoga and meditation calm the limbic system, which ignites primitive drives and catalyzes risk-taking behaviors.
 In addition, it enhances the work of the prefrontal cortex, which makes decisions and regulates emotions.

 Yoga also supports the mind-body connection—a link that is increasingly broken for young people.
 The typical habits of today’s teens, include massive tech consumption and less time spent outdoors.
-This prevent them from being “in the moment.”
+This prevents them from being “in the moment.”
 In addition, this can lead to a feeling of disembodiment.
 Furthermore, it can create an inability to tune in to what the body wants and needs.
-Synchronizing breath and movement on the mat helps heal that disconnect, cultivating deeper awareness of one’s internal state.
+Synchronizing breath and movement on the mat helps heal that disconnect, cultivating a deeper awareness of one’s internal state.
 And the more you pay attention to your body, the better you treat it.
-Hence, self-care is a vital protective factor against mental illness and substance abuse.
+Self-care is a vital protective factor against mental illness and substance abuse, which makes yoga and health a great team in multiple ways.

 Enhancing Enthusiasm and Self-esteem

 Yoga practice improves physical fitness, strengthens the respiratory system, and allows teens to develop mastery.
 Therefore, this increases self-esteem.
 Like any physical exercise, doing yoga makes us feel stronger and more in control of our bodies.
 Regular exercise has also been shown to increase enthusiasm and positivity: In a study of 190 college students, those who were physically active reported greater levels of excitement and enthusiasm than those who are less active.
-The active students were more likely to report feelings of excitement and enthusiasm on days when they are more physically active than usual.
+The active students were more likely to report feelings of excitement and enthusiasm on days when they are more physically active than usual, which is why Newport Academy utilizes yoga as a substantial treatment option for teens suffering an addiction or other mental illness.

 Equally important, yoga relieves stress and calms the nervous system.
 In a study of 47 high school students, participants reported significantly greater decreases in anger, depression, and fatigue from before to after participating in yoga compared to PE.
 That’s significant because stress, depression, and anxiety are underlying causes of substance use: Teens turn to drugs and alcohol to self-medicate.